Asbestos exposure risks at home

 Brown pebbles in the attic

 Not all asbestos looks the same.
-You are probably familiar with the image of the candy-floss-like insulation type of asbestos, or the solid panelling forms of asbestos.
-But there is a brown pebble-like type of asbestos that was used in attics for insulation for many years.
-If you find this material on the floor of your attic when attempting to upgrade your insulation, seek out an asbestos removal company and be careful not to disturb the material – this could release asbestos microfibres into the air.
+You are probably familiar with the image of the candy-floss-like insulation type of asbestos or the solid panelling forms of asbestos.
+However, a brown pebble-like type of asbestos has been used in attics for insulation for many years.
+If you find this material on your attic floor when attempting to upgrade your insulation, seek out an asbestos removal company and be careful not to disturb the material – this could release asbestos microfibres into the air.

 Drilling the walls

-‘Drywall’ is an American term known by other names around the world (such as ‘plasterboard’ in the UK).
-Many people do not realise that certain types of drywall contain asbestos, and that the simple act of drilling a hole in the wall could spread asbestos microfibres around your home.
+‘Drywall’ is an American term known by other names worldwide (such as ‘plasterboard’ in the UK).
+Many people do not realise that certain types of drywall contain asbestos and that the simple act of drilling a hole in the wall could spread asbestos microfibres around their homes.
 Ask about asbestos drywall at the point of sale, or if you are not sure, seek advice from a building or construction expert.

 Vinyl floor tiles

-This one is going way back, but if those floor tiles date to the time of the 1950s, there’s a good chance that they will contain asbestos as this was a common ‘ingredient’ in the makeup of vinyl floor tiles from that era.
+This one goes way back, but if those floor tiles date to the 1950s, there’s a good chance that they contain asbestos, as this was a common ‘ingredient’ in the makeup of vinyl floor tiles from that era.
 Avoid chiselling these floor tiles off the ground yourself and instead employ an asbestos removal company to carry out the work.

 It’s not easy…

 Spotting asbestos in your home isn’t easy.
 It hides everywhere.
-In pipe insulation, in your water tank, and even in old cars.
-If you live in an older home or drive a vintage car, and if you are concerned about asbestos, always ask for help.
+In pipe insulation, your water tank, and even old cars.
+If you live in an older home, drive a vintage car and are concerned about asbestos, always ask for help.

 You can’t always rely on the naked eye to identify asbestos.
-A visual inspection isn’t even acceptable by an expert in the field – if you have any concerns or suspicions, samples of the fibers should be sent to a laboratory for a certified analysis, to give you a definitive yes or no answer to whether or not it poses a risk.
-It’s always better to be safe than sorry, especially where you and your family’s health is concerned.
-It has been proven that the long term effects of having this harmful mineral in the home can be devastating, and so many people are unaware they are at risk.
-The workplace is also a place where it is a relatively common issue.
+A visual inspection isn’t even acceptable by an expert in the field.
+If you have any concerns or suspicions, samples of the fibres should be sent to a laboratory for a certified analysis to give you a definitive yes or no answer to whether or not it poses a risk.
+It’s always better to be safe than sorry, especially concerning your and your family’s health.
+It has been proven that the long-term effects of having this harmful mineral in the home can be devastating, and so many people are unaware they are at risk.
+The workplace is also a relatively common issue.

-One final piece of advice to reiterate is to never try and tackle the problem alone – do your research, get in touch with those who have experience handling asbestos and ensure that once it has been repaired or removed from the home that air samples are taken to make sure there is no danger still lingering in the atmosphere.
-If you try to do it by yourself you may just make the issue worsen, and you can’t be sure you’ve removed all of it.
+One final piece of advice to reiterate is to never try to tackle the problem alone—do your research, get in touch with those who have experience handling asbestos, and ensure that once it has been repaired or removed from the home, air samples are taken to ensure there is no danger still lingering in the atmosphere.
+If you try to do it by yourself, you may just make the issue worsen, and you can’t be sure you’ve removed all of it.